 Course Scheduling

-Scheduling Services in Enrolment Services at UBC Okanagan supports the creation of an equitable, single timetable for the entire campus and aims to achieve fair and efficient use of teaching space.
+Scheduling Services supports the creation of an equitable, single timetable for the entire campus and aims to achieve fair and efficient use of teaching space.

 Scheduling Services will create a new winter session campus wide timetable on an annual basis.
-The timetable will be based on Senate approved classes, campus scheduling rules, and scheduling requirements provided by academic staff in the Web Data Collector (WDC) tool, the Scheduling information collection survey and annual Program of Study meetings.
+The timetable will be based on Senate approved classes, campus scheduling rules, and scheduling requirements entered by Department Admin in the Web Data Collector (WDC) tool and annual Pathway meetings.

 You can access the Course Schedule at any time online.

-Campus Scheduling Rules (reviewed and agreed upon by academic leadership)
+Campus scheduling rules have been reviewed and agreed upon by academic leadership.

 Institution hours of operation